aliazimoshan/dongi/README.md

 ## Contributing

-We welcome contributions to Dongi!
+We welcome contributions to Hirro!
 If you would like to contribute, please create a pull request with your changes.

 ## License

-Dongi Expense Tracker is released under the MIT license.
+Hirro Expense Tracker is released under the MIT license.
 See the `LICENSE` file for more information.

 ## Contact Information

-If you have any questions or feedback about Dongi, please visit [aliazimoshan.info](https://aliazimoshan.info) for more information.
+If you have any questions or feedback about Hirro, please visit [aliazimoshan.info](https://aliazimoshan.info) for more information.